shane965/shane965/README.md

 * Experience in OpenStack customization, cloud platform development, and maintenance
 * Practical experience in implementing distributed tracing and unit testing
 * Familiar with Linux kernel networking applications such as netFilter and ipvs, as well as high-performance networking technologies like eBPF.

+If you have any questions or want to get in touch with me, feel free to send me an email at <xwang4396@gmail.com>.